sonocotta/tas5805m-driver-for-raspbian/README.md

 #dtoverlay=vc4-kms-v3d
 ```

 You need to reboot for changes to take effect, but this will not work just yet.
-The problem is we are referencing the `tas5805m` kernel module there, and this one is not included in Raspbian.
-Therefore we will build it on the same board using current kernel sources that we just installed
+We are referencing the `tas5805m` kernel module there, and this one is not there yet.
+Therefore we will build it on the same host using current kernel sources that we just pulled

-## Kernel module
+## Kernel module - basic setup

 Now you are ready to build.
 The first command produces `tas5805m.ko` file among others.
 Second will copy it to the appropriate kernel modules folder.